sagorsutra/Kini/README.md

 ├── res/layout/                  # XML layouts for activities and fragments
 │   ├── fragment_home.xml        # Layout for the home fragment
 │   ├── category_item.xml        # Layout for category items
-│   └── slider_item.xml          # Layout for the event slider
+│   ├── slider_item.xml          # Layout for the event slider
+│   ├── cart_item.xml            # Layout for cart items
+│   ├── order_item.xml           # Layout for displaying orders
 │
 └── MainActivity.kt              # The main entry point of the app

 ## Technologies Used 🛠
 ### Kotlin: Programming language.